RomanSibakovskij/openCartProductsSelenium/README.md

 #Setup
 1. Clone this repository into IntelliJ(or other IDE) workspace folder (or wherever the project can be launched by IDE
-2. Install openCart demo image provided in the repository into VirtualBox
+2. Install openCart demo image into VirtualBox (download link : "https://drive.google.com/drive/u/2/folders/1TQc9-FQHGkwbzw6UrLfJxBjvvW1Nc6GI")
 3. Assert the image is up and running in the VBox, copy its URL (since it's a localized image, it's not static - with each re-install it changes)
 4. Open the IDE and open the project folder
 5. Navigate to the pom.xml file and install all required dependencies for the test run